episod/developer-relations-template/README.md

 ## Thanks to

 Thank you to the one who helped with my first Perl ah-ha moment, it's guided the way since.
 Thank you for the tips, tricks, traps, trouble, and trust Brandon, Jim, Adam, Ryan, Amir, and Bear.
 Teams are where the dream becomes reality and the teams I work with teach me what's possible and probably at every turn.
 Thanks to LinkedIn, (the original) Twitter, Clever, and Slack for letting me stumble through devrel origin stories.
-And thank you to the partners in crime I depend on all the time.
+And thank you to the partners in crime I depend on and learn from all the time.

 ## Changelog